Chart Color Schemes

 The educational profile of Whitsundays exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in the Whitsundays is notably high, with 32.2% of residents aged 15 years and over holding university qualifications, compared to 15.6% at the SA4 regional level and 17.7% in the SA3 area.
-Bachelor degrees are the most prevalent (25.9%), followed by postgraduate qualifications (4.9%) and graduate diplomas (1.4%).
-Vocational credentials are also common, with 47.5% of residents aged 15 years and over holding such qualifications, including advanced diplomas (17.0%) and certificates (30.5%).
-Educational participation is high, with 33.8% of residents currently enrolled in formal education, comprising 13.9% in tertiary education, 5.8% in primary education, and 3.4% pursuing secondary education.
+Educational attainment in the Whitsundays significantly surpasses broader benchmarks, with 32.2% of residents aged 15+ holding university qualifications compared to 15.6% in SA4 region and 17.7% in the SA3 area.
+Bachelor degrees are most common at 25.9%, followed by postgraduate qualifications (4.9%) and graduate diplomas (1.4%).
+Trade and technical skills feature prominently, with 47.5% of residents aged 15+ holding vocational credentials – advanced diplomas (17.0%) and certificates (30.5%).
+Educational participation is notably high, with 33.8% of residents currently enrolled in formal education, including 13.9% in tertiary education, 5.8% in primary education, and 3.4% pursuing secondary education.

 Frequently Asked Questions - Education